bareos/bareos/docs/manuals/source/IntroductionAndTutorial/UpdatingBareos.rst

 .. warning::

    Especially the upgrade to Bareos >= 17.2.0 restructures the **File** database table.
-In larger installations this is very time consuming and temporarily doubles the amount of required database disk space.
+In larger installations this is very time consuming (up to several hours or days) and temporarily doubles the amount of required database disk space.

 Debian based Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~